Maximize tax savings

 Details of Paid Refund

-If any, information regarding your refund will be present in this section.
-Assessment year to which the refund pertains, along with the mode of payment, the amount paid and interest paid, and the date of payment are mentioned.
+Information regarding your refund will be presented in this section if any.
+The assessment year to which the refund pertains, along with the mode of payment, the amount paid and interest paid, and the date of payment, are mentioned.

 Part E: